International @Campuslife provides visa and immigration advice

-You should then notify the University of the refusal by emailing the team who provided you with your CAS or Visa Letter.
+You should notify the University of the refusal by emailing the team who provided you with your CAS or Visa Letter.

 You should read the letter accompanying the refusal carefully to see whether you think a mistake has been made.
-Although, it is not possible to appeal a decision on a Student visa or Short Term Study visa it is possible, in certain cases, to ask for an Administrative Review to check the application has been processed properly and your documentation assessed correctly.
+Although, it is not possible to appeal a decision on a Student visa or Short Term Study visa it is possible, in certain cases, to ask for an Administrative Review to check the application has been processed properly, and your documentation assessed correctly.